Skip to main content

 Modifying an Existing Auth Proxy Configuration

-You can use the AdminX interface to modify an existing Auth Proxy configuration any time.
+You can use the AdminX interface to modify an existing Auth Proxy configuration at any time.
 To modify your Auth Proxy configuration, follow these steps:

 1. Navigate to the Auth Proxy configuration you want to edit and click the pencil icon, located in the Actions column on the right.

 2. Make any desired changes and click Save.
 You can also download another copy of the modified configurations of the Auth Proxy server if desired.
-Note: The wait time for these changes to take effect is 10 minutes.

 Deleting an Existing Auth Proxy Configuration